-The three exclusions serve a useful policy purpose-minimizing shareholder proposals with similar subject matter and the burdens that they may impose on companies and shareholders alike.
+The three exclusions serve a useful policy purpose-minimizing shareholder proposals with similar subject matter, along with the costs and burdens that they otherwise would impose on shareholders and companies alike.
 However, as the SEC proposes to amend them, the exclusions would limit only those shareholder proposals that precisely replicate, or deviate in trivial respects from, prior company actions or shareholder proposals.
 We see no clear benefit to shareholders generally, or a company, from allowing a proposal on a company's proxy statement that differs insubstantially in its totality from: